 Many people buy and use guns each year.
 Not only do they sell guns and their accessories, but also give their customers an enriching experience.
 This site is interested in seeing how many of its customers know that several famous literary figures have used firearms themselves.
 Yet did you know a good number of authors have used firearms?
-The most famous example is Ernest Hemingway, who often used a hunting rifle in the wilderness.
+The most famous example is Ernest Hemingway, who often used a custom long range hunting rifle in the wilderness.
 And such experiences informed his writing for many years.
 As opposed to things completely made up out of thin air.

 Scott Fitzgerald is another author of classical literature who owned a firearm.
-Whether his was store bought or a custom built gun is anyone’s guess.
+Whether his was store bought or if they were custom built guns is anyone’s guess.
 He sometimes checked into The Grove Park Inn to over the entrance and see the cars pulling in.
 There is instance where he fired off a gun in the hotel back in 1936.
 For what reason he did this, no one knows.
 Yet he remains an interesting figure.
 Just as much as any of his characters in The Great Gatsby or The Curious Case of Benjamin Button have ever wished they could be.

 William Faulkner is another gun owner who wrote great works of literature.
 In his native Mississippi, he helped found The Okatoba Hunting and Fishing Club.
 Guns were among his favorite topics.
 It was such a favorite pastime for Faulkner that he barely even talked about writing.
 His preferred subjects in conversation were horses, dogs, hunting, and flying.
 Such a far cry from the quiet and reserved perception people had of him.
 A man who wrote these delicate yet gothic works of Southern literature.
 Yet most also overlook the fact he and Hemingway were both drinkers in their time as well.